ZentrixLabs/SrtExtractor/docs/CODE_SIMPLIFICATION_ANALYSIS.md

 ---

-## 8. MainViewModel.cs - Boolean Helper Methods Could Be Constants or Enums
+## 13. ✅ COMPLETED - MainViewModel.cs - Boolean Helper Methods Could Be Constants or Enums

 ### Issue: Helper Methods That Are Really Just Codec Classifications